 As a result of the reduction of the U.S. federal corporate tax rate to 21%, the Company was required to remeasure its deferred tax assets and liabilities at the new federal income tax rate of 21% based on the balances that existed on the date of the enactment of the Tax Act.
-The lower corporate tax rate resulted in a reduction of our net deferred tax assets by approximately \$420,000 in the year ended December 31, 2017.
-See also Note 17 for the impact of the Tax Act to the tax receivable agreement obligation.
+The impact of this remeasurement was immaterial to the Company.

 The Tax Act also requires companies to pay a one-time repatriation tax on previously unremitted earnings of certain non-U.S. corporate subsidiaries.
 Most of the Company's operations outside the U.S. are conducted in "pass-through" entities for U.S. income tax purposes, and, as a result, the deemed repatriation transition tax does not apply to these pass-through entities or their earnings.
-The Company instead provides for U.S. income taxes on a current basis for those earnings.
-The Company also conducts operations outside the U.S. through foreign corporate subsidiaries, and the Company recorded approximately \$1,000 of deferred tax expense in the year ended December 31, 2017 related to the one-time repatriation tax on the foreign earnings of those corporate subsidiaries.
+The Company instead provides for U.S. income taxes on a current basis for the relevant portion of those earnings.
+The Company also conducts operations outside the U.S. through foreign corporate subsidiaries.
+The impact of the one-time repatriation tax was immaterial to the Company.